StayDashing28/computing-work/Among Us/Story.md

    "Lucky looks so bloody and disfigured.
 It must have been in the room for more than an hour!"deduced the intelligent Ms Piggy.

    "Too bad there isn't a CCTV in the power reactor room.It would make identifying the culprit much easier,"sighed Kazuha,appearing dismayed.
-Yet I could sense a hint of satisfaction
+Yet I could sense a hint of satisfaction in her eyes. _Was she-_

+   No. It couldn't be. _Stop overthinking, Mitsuki Chiaki.
+Kazuha is the chairperson of the Hillyse Assiociation.
+She's one of the kindest people you know and your best friend after Miyuki.
+It isn't her.
+You're overthinking._